Saturday Morning All Star Hits!

 Saturday Morning All Star Hits!
-(S.M.A.S.H.!) is an American adult animated streaming television series that first aired on December 10, 2021.
-Directed by Dave McCary and Ben Jones, the show stars Kyle Mooney.
-Produced by Universal Television, the show was made as a mix of live-action with animation in conjunction with Ben Jones Studio, Inc., and Bento Box Entertainment for the animated segments, and Broadway Video for the live-action segments, and is a parody of Saturday-morning cartoon programming blocks from the 1980s and early 1990s, with a mix of animated and live-action content.
-It has received mostly positive reviews from critics.
+(S.M.A.S.H.!) is an American adult sketch television series created by Kyle Mooney and Ben Jones.
+Produced by Universal Television, the show is a parody of Saturday-morning cartoon programming blocks from the 1980s and early 1990s, including a mix of live-action and animation segments.
+It was released on Netflix on December 10, 2021.

 Plot

-The show is a parody of Saturday-morning cartoons from the 1980s and early 1990s, such as Chip and Pepper's Cartoon Madness, Fox Kids, and The Disney Afternoon, framed by an eponymous show called S.M.A.S.H.! for short.
-It is hosted by twin brothers Skip and Treybor (parodies of Chip and Pepper), both played by Kyle Mooney.
+The show parodies various programming blocks and cartoons from the 1980s and early 1990s, such as Chip and Pepper's Cartoon Madness, Fox Kids, and The Disney Afternoon, framed by an eponymous show called S.M.A.S.H.! for short.
+It is hosted by twin brothers Skip and Treybor (parodies of Chip and Pepper), both played by Mooney.
 They introduce various cartoon shows and have brief conversations between shows.
 The cartoons include: